6.4.2 F-1 and M-1 Nonimmigrant Students

-F-1 nonimmigrant foreign students may be eligible to work under certain conditions.
+F-1 students may be eligible to work under certain conditions.
 There are several types of employment authorization for students, including:

 - Optional practical training.

-On-campus employment is authorized until the student completes their course of study.
-The F-1 nonimmigrant admission notation on Form I-94/I-94A Arrival Departure Record usually states “D/S” indicating duration of status.
-The F-1 student’s Form I-20 bears the latest date they can complete their studies.
-Enter this date in Section 1 as the date employment authorization expires.
+F-1 students may work on campus without approval from USCIS until they complete their course of study.
+The F-1 nonimmigrant admission notation on their Form I-94 usually states “D/S” indicating duration of status.
+The F-1 student’s Form I-20 provides a Program End Date field, which is the latest date they can complete their studies.
+The student must enter the program end date in Section 1 as the date employment authorization expires.

-- On the school’s premises, including on-location commercial firms that provide services for students on campus, such as the school bookstore or cafeteria
+- On the school’s premises, including on-location commercial firms that provide services for students on campus, such as the school bookstore or cafeteria; and

 - At an off-campus location that is educationally affiliated with the school.

 Employment that does not provide direct services to students is not on-campus employment.
 For example, an on-campus commercial firm, such as a construction company that builds a school building, does not provide direct student services.
 Guidelines for on-campus employment are available at ice.gov/sevis/employment.

 On-campus employment is limited to 20 hours a week when school is in session.
 An exception to this limitation applies in cases of emergent circumstances that DHS announces in a Federal Register notice.